okikiola11/catalogue-of-meals/README.md

 ## Available Scripts

-Inorder to use the applicaton in the project directory, you can run:
+To use the application in the project directory, you can run:

 - `npm install`
 - `npm start`